JiFish/Storyteller/README.md

 * Discord is also supported, with some caveats, see *Using Discord* below.

 ## Set-Up
-Download and extract the bot to start.
+Download and unzip.
+Place on a webserver running PHP.
+PHP7 is recommended.

 ### 1. Set-Up Slack
 First you must create an incoming and outgoing webhook.
 In Slack, go to **Administration > Manage Apps > Custom Integrations**.